 (3) Deductions with respect to capital losses and net operating losses shall be based solely on income, gain, loss and deduction derived from or connected with West Virginia sources, under regulations of the Tax Commissioner, but otherwise shall be determined in the same manner as the corresponding federal deductions.

 (4) The deduction allowed by section 215 of the Internal Revenue Code, relating to alimony, shall not constitute a deduction derived from West Virginia sources.

 (c) Income and deductions partly from West Virginia sources. ‑‑ If a business, trade, profession or occupation is carried on partly within and partly without this state, as determined under regulations of the Tax Commissioner, the items of income, gain, loss and deduction derived from or connected with West Virginia sources shall be determined by apportionment and allocation under such regulations.

 (d) Purchase and sale for own account. ‑‑ A nonresident, other than a dealer holding property for sale to customers in the ordinary course of his or her trade or business, shall not be deemed to carry on a business, trade, profession or occupation in this state solely by reason of the purchase and sale of property for his or her own account.

 (e) Husband and wife. ‑‑ If a husband and wife determine their federal income tax on a joint return but determine their West Virginia income taxes separately, they shall determine their West Virginia source incomes separately as if their federal adjusted gross incomes had been determined separately.

-(f) Effective date. -- This section as amended and reenacted in the year one thousand nine hundred ninety-two shall apply to taxable years beginning after the thirty-first day of December, one thousand nine hundred ninety-one.
-As to prior taxable years, the provisions of this section and of section thirty-one of this article, as then in effect, are fully and completely preserved.
+(f) Effective date. ‑‑ This section as amended and reenacted in the year 1992 shall apply to taxable years beginning after December 31, 1991.
+As to prior taxable years, the provisions of this section and of section thirty‑one of this article, as then in effect, are fully and completely preserved.